 BTC is the acronym given to Bitcoins.
 It is still the most widely-used and popular cryptocurrency.

-Simply put, the clearnet is everything you can find on the internet via a search engine such as Google.
-These are all the websites which are publicly available and do not require any kind of registration or log-in credentials.
+Simply put, the “clearnet” is everything you can find on the internet via a search engine such as Google.
+These are all the websites that are publicly available and do not require any kind of registration or log-in credentials.
 However, this does not mean that websites that require a log-in are necessarily not part of the clearnet.